 Follow box office trends (and not just at the top tier).
 Figure out what types of films are making money for their distributors and studios.

-Horror films can make a lot of money if they’re produced cheaply enough.
+Horror movies can make a lot of money if they’re produced cheaply enough.

 What is “high concept”?

-A logline gives a precise sense of the genre, central conflict and tone of your film or show idea.
+A logline gives a precise sense of the genre, central conflict, and tone of your film or show idea.
 It should be fun to say as well.
-How to write a logline that producers love?
+We recommend that you read this article: How to write a logline that producers love?
 Let's look at Alien logline to give you an idea of a compelling logline.

 “A deadly Alien is loose aboard a stranded spaceship.” - Alien